ssonkiya/ssonkiya.github.io/_posts/2017-01-19-RStudio-Conf:-Tips-and-Tricks.md

   - It does one thing (avoids side effects)
   - The output is consistent, meaning it always returns the same type of object (e.g. dataframe, character vector, etc.)
   - It fails fast
-  - It has a good name
+  - It has a good name: not too long and makes it clear what the function does
   - It works
 * Your function should be understandable.
 This is about being correct in the future.
 Often what you want to do is going to change over time, and if you can't understand how a function works, your chances of making a change correctly is smaller.
 If you try to make your function too clever, you'll probably end up like this